shanecelis/keyseq/README.md

 ### Strict modifier order

-With the "strict-order" feature, modifiers out of order will produce compiler errors.
+With the "strict-order" feature enabled by default, modifiers out of order will produce compiler errors.
 Without the feature, it will emit warnings.

 ```compile_fail
 # use keyseq::winit::pkey;